Scalable Event Cloud Network for Event-based Classification: Abstract

 \section{Abstract}

-Event cameras are biologically inspired sensors that emit events asynchronously with remarkable temporal resolution, garnering significant attention from both industry and academia.
-Mainstream methods favor frame and voxel representations, which reach a satisfactory performance while introducing time-consuming transformation, bulky models, and sacrificing fine-grained temporal information.
-Alternatively, Point Cloud representation demonstrates promise in addressing the mentioned weaknesses, but it ignores the polarity information, and its models have limited proficiency in abstracting long-term events' features.
-In this paper, we propose a frequency-aware network named FECNet that leverages Event Cloud representations.
-FECNet fully utilizes 2S-1T-1P Event Cloud by innovating the event-based Group and Sampling module.
-To accommodate the long sequence events from Event Cloud, FECNet embraces feature extraction in the frequency domain via the Fourier transform.
-This approach substantially extinguishes the explosion of Multiply Accumulate Operations (MACs) while effectively abstracting spatial-temporal features.
-We conducted extensive experiments on event-based object classification, action recognition, and human pose estimation tasks, and the results substantiate the effectiveness and efficiency of FECNet.
-Our code is available at \url{https://github.com/rhwxmx/FECNet}
+Event cameras are biologically inspired sensors garnering significant attention from both industry and academia.
+Mainstream methods favor frame and voxel representations, which reach a satisfactory performance while introducing time-consuming transformations, bulky models, and sacrificing fine-grained temporal information.
+Alternatively, Point Cloud representation demonstrates promise in addressing the mentioned weaknesses, but it has limited scalability in abstracting features of higher spatial resolution and longer temporal sequence events.
+In this paper, we propose a \textbf{S}calable \textbf{N}etwork named SECNet to leverage \textbf{E}vent \textbf{C}loud representation.
+SECNet integrates polarity at the structural level by innovating the Event-based Group and Sampling module rather than only at the input level.
+To accommodate the surge in the number of events, SECNet embraces feature extraction in the frequency domain via the Fourier transform.
+This approach not only substantially extinguishes the explosion of Multiply Accumulate Operations but also effectively abstracts spatio-temporal features.
+We conducted extensive experiments on \textbf{ten} event-based datasets, and substantiate the scalability, effectiveness, and efficiency of SECNet.
+Our code will be available at: \url{https://github.com/rhwxmx/SECNet_ICML}.